geogardenclub/geogardenclub.github.io/docs/home/team.md

 <img style={{float: "left", marginRight: "20px" }} width="150px" src="/img/team/philip-johnson.jpg"/>

-[Philip Johnson](https://www.linkedin.com/in/philipmjohnson/) is a Professor of Information and Computer Sciences at the University of Hawaii.
+[Philip Johnson](https://www.linkedin.com/in/philipmjohnson/) is a retired Professor of Information and Computer Sciences at the University of Hawaii.
 He has over 30 years of experience in software engineering research and education.
 He has co-founded two startups, participated in multiple business accelerator and incubator programs, and led a variety of sustainability-related research initiatives.
-Philip received B.S. degrees in Biology and Computer Science from the University of Michigan and a Ph.D. in Computer Science from the University of Massachusetts.
+Philip received B.S. degrees in Biology and Computer Science from the University of Michigan and M.S. and Ph.D. degrees in Computer Science from the University of Massachusetts.

 <div style={{clear:"both"}}></div>